-After you leave a alcohol rehabilitation treatment clinic, patient goes through ongoing alcohol education, rehabilitation techniques, clinical counselling, and therapy to help inmates control their lives to ensure that the individual maintains sobriety and leads an alcohol-free life in the long run.
+After you leave an alcohol treatment programme, the patient goes through ongoing alcohol education, rehabilitation techniques, clinical counselling, and therapy, to help residents control their lives to ensure that the individual maintains sobriety and leads an alcohol-free life in the long run.

 When you bring your loved one home from rehab, it'll be hard for her or him to adjust back to family, work, or society.
 With this in mind, it's time to get the important details of aftercare down.